COMM 101. Public Speaking. (2 Credits)

 COMM 302.
 Rhetorical Theory.
 (4 Credits)

 An historical and critical analysis of the modes of persuasion.
 The contributions of Plato, Aristotle, Cicero, Quintilian, Augustine, as well as selected medieval, renaissance, modern, and postmodern theorists will be considered.
-Prerequisite: Junior standing or permission of instructor.
+Prerequisite: COMM 111 and Junior standing (or permission of the instructor).

 COMM 311.
 Human Communication Research.
 (4 Credits)

 An overview of methods and techniques for systematic observation of communication behavior.
 Students will learn to design, run, and analyze various qualitative and quantitative methods in areas of their communication interest.
-Prerequisite: COMM 201 or (COMM 101 and (COMM 362, or COMM 363, or COMM 221)), and COMM 301, or permission of instructor.
+Prerequisite: COMM 111 and Junior Standing (or permission of instructor).
+Pre or Corequisites: COMM 301 or COMM 302.

 Tags: SI